dB-SPL/fldigiTAK/README.md

 Launch Fldigi, then run `send.py` to send traffic from the clients over the radio.

-The `recv()` function in `recv.py` will return a list containing any CoT traffic Fldigi has received.
-The messages are encoded as TAK protobufs, and can be sent directly to a client via UDP or broadcast to all clients on UDP port 4242.
+Receiving data is not currently automated.
+Manually calling the `recv()` function in `recv.py` will return a list containing any CoT traffic Fldigi has received.
+The messages are encoded as TAK protobufs and can be sent directly to clients via UDP unicast, multicast, or broadcast.
+When receving is automated, the default will probably be to send a broadcast to all clients on port 4242.

 ## To Do
 - Depending on the use case, processing received traffic should probably be included in the async loop.
 I'm just not terribly familiar with asyncio, so I haven't done that yet.